Table of Contents

 There are a few guitars out there however that don’t have adequate string force over the nut.
 If you own one of these, then it’s likely that the guitar nut will require glue to perform properly.
 Otherwise, it will move around when you perform heavy bending.

-What to do if Your Guitar Nut Falls Off?
+What to do If Your Guitar Nut Fell Off?

 The first thing you need to do is to determine if the nut is still usable.
 If it’s broken or damaged in any way, then it will need to be replaced.
 If it’s in good condition, however, then you have a few different options.